Dubai court jails Britons for four years on drug charges

 There is zero tolerance for drug-related offences in the UAE, a regional business hub and tourist destination where millions of expatriates live and work.
 There are severe penalties for drug trafficking and possession.

-Reprieve investigator Kate Higham urged Cameron on Monday to push for their release during his talks with Sheikh Khalifa.
+Reprieve investigator Kate Higham urged Cameron on Monday to push for their release during his talks with the UAE leader.

 “The central fact of this case remains that these men were tortured by police, but there has been no proper investigation into their abuse,” she said in a statement.

-Additional reporting by Peter Griffiths in London, Writing by Sami Aboudi; Editing by Mark Heinrich
+Reporting by Mahmoud Habboush; Writing by Sami Aboudi; Editing by Pravin Char